BrewhouseTeam/brewhouseteam.github.io/_posts/2014-04-25-gourmet-service-objects.md

   def send_notification_to_inviter
     # ...
   end

 end
 {% endhighlight %}

-Oh, and you can extract the first few lines into a helper to get down to:
+You can extract the `def self.call` into a helper module, and cut down to:

 {% highlight ruby %}
 class AcceptInvite

   include Service

   attribute :invite